On the Whitehead theorem for nilpotent motivic spaces: Introduction

 In the body of the text, we actually prove a version of this result with explicit connectivity bounds: loosely, if $n\geq 0$ is any integer, and $\Sigma^{\infty}_{S^1}f$ has $n$-connected fiber, then $f$ also has $n$-connected fiber.
 In the classical setting, the corresponding result when $n = 1$ follows from a result of Stallings \cite[Theorem 2.1]{StallingsCS}.
 Dror's proof of the Whitehead theorem generalizes Stallings' approach.
 Actually, Dror's result established more than the Whitehead theorem for nilpotent spaces, and an even simpler proof was given slightly later by Gersten \cite{GerstenWhitehead}.

 Stallings' proof uses the Serre spectral sequences, but he suggests a way to avoid their use (though remarks the advantage of such an approach would be ``Pyrrhic").
 For nilpotent spaces, it is possible to give a proof avoiding the Serre spectral sequence by combining connectivity estimates, the relative Hurewicz theorem and functorial Postnikov resolutions.
 Unfortunately, the known versions of the Serre spectral sequence in motivic homotopy theory are not useful in our context and so we follow the more hands-on approach suggested in the previous paragraph.

-Our improvements of the results of \cite{AFHLocalization} stem from two advances: first, we use some results of Choudhury--Hogadi \cite{HogadiChoudhury} that allow us to construct strongly $\aone$-invariant groups.
-Second, we establish and appeal to a mild improvement of the Blakers--Massey theorem in motivic homotopy theory relying on a motivic analog of a result of Ganea \cite{Ganea}.
+We establish and appeal to a mild improvement of the Blakers--Massey theorem in motivic homotopy theory relying on a motivic analog of a result of Ganea \cite{Ganea}.
 As such, our approach to the Whitehead theorem is undoubtedly related to the treatment in \cite{Toomer}.

+We close with some applications of the Whitehead theorem.
 In motivic homotopy theory, there are many benefits to being able to check whether a map is a weak equivalence stably.
 In particular, working stably, one can make use of geometric constructions that allow singularity formation (e.g., by working in the $cdh$-topology) via a theorem of Voevodsky.
 As a concrete application of this principle, we establish the following result.